-- Students will be assigned one of six entry doors and will be welcomed individually into the building to maintain physical distance. - Signage will indicate indoor walking paths as one-way. - Students and teachers will eat lunch in classrooms. - Fall day and overnight trips will be eliminated. - Students will be permitted to use the restrooms in limited numbers. - Students will be allowed to have their backpacks in classrooms. - Recess groupings will be reduced, and students will rotate between play areas.
+- Students will be assigned one of six entry doors and will be welcomed individually into the building to maintain physical distance. - Signage will indicate indoor walking paths as one-way. - Students and teachers will eat lunch outside (weather permitting) or in the gymnasiums. - Fall day and overnight trips will be eliminated. - Students will be permitted to use the restrooms in limited numbers. - Students will be allowed to have their backpacks in classrooms. - Recess groupings will be reduced, and students will rotate between play areas. - Students will be assigned to a cohort, which is a group of students and teachers that stay together throughout the school day, to minimize exposure for students, teachers and staff while at school.